nilsso/nilsso.github.io-src/pages/math/index.md

 By evaluating the discriminant of a quadratic polynomial one of the following can be determined about the polynomial:

-1. If the discriminant is zero, the polynomial has one "double root" (a root with [multiplicity][] two, i.e. value which is unique but appears twice within the set of roots),
+1. If the discriminant is *zero*, the polynomial has one "double root" (a root with [multiplicity][] two, i.e. value which is unique but appears twice within the set of roots),
-2. If the discriminant is positive, the polynomial has two real roots,
+2. If the discriminant is *positive*, the polynomial has two real roots,
-3. If the discriminant is negative, the polynomial has no real roots.
+3. If the discriminant is *negative*, the polynomial has no real roots.

 [discriminant]: https://en.wikipedia.org/wiki/Discriminant
 [multiplicity]: https://en.wikipedia.org/wiki/Multiplicity\_(mathematics)